 (f) replacing general covers (e.g. missing or broken inspection mounds, gully mounds, grates and vent cowls);

-(g) clearing blocked waste pipes and drains by the use of plungers, flexible hand rods or hand-held water hoses only;
+(g) clearing blocked waste pipes and drains by the use of plungers or flexible hand rods;

-(h) unblocking toilets, showers, basins, troughs, sinks and baths by the use of plungers, flexible hand rods or hand-held water hoses only;
+(h) unblocking toilets, showers, basins, troughs, sinks and baths by the use of plungers or flexible hand rods;

 (i) other plumbing work approved by the Board;

-qualifying plumbing courses means—

-(a) in relation to a person who holds a Certificate II in Population Health or an equivalent qualification approved by the Board — all of the following courses or any equivalent courses approved by the Board —

-(i) HLTPOP0001: Provide basic repairs and maintenance to health hardware and fixtures;

-(ii) HLTPOP0002: Monitor and maintain sewage systems;

-(iii) HLTPOP0003: Monitor and maintain water supply;

-or

-(b) in relation to a person who holds a Certificate II in Indigenous Environmental Health or an equivalent qualification approved by the Board — all of the following courses or any equivalent courses approved by the Board —
+qualifying plumbing unit means each of the following units of competency or any equivalent units approved by the Board —

-(i) HLTPOP214D: Provide basic repairs and maintenance to health hardware and fixtures;
+(a) HLTPOP025: Provide basic repairs and maintenance to health hardware and fixtures;

-(ii) HLTPOP216D: Monitor and maintain septic on-site systems;

-(iii) HLTPOP217D: Monitor and maintain sewerage or effluent systems;
+(b) HLTPOP026: Monitor and maintain sewage or effluent systems;

-(iv) HLTPOP218D: Monitor and maintain water supply;
+(c) HLTPOP027: Monitor and maintain water supply;

 service provider means a person contracted by the Health Department to provide Aboriginal environmental health services to an eligible remote community.

 [Regulation 37 inserted: Gazette 13 Dec 2016 p.
-5621-3.]
+5621-3; amended: SL 2024/12 r.
+19.]

 38. Authorised worker may carry out permitted work without a licence or permit